Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/applications/cursor.md

 };
 ```

-This also can be done by the Buttons package istead of View.
+This also can be done by the Buttons package instead of View.

 ### Event handler
 Since LeGo 2.2 there is also an event handler (`#!dae var int Cursor_Event`) in the cursor package.
 This example briefly explains how it works: